More Places to Charge Up

 There are a growing number of electric vehicle charging stations in homes, at workplaces and in public places throughout British Columbia, with over 1000 public charging stations available.
 More charging stations make it easier for electric vehicle owners and operators to charge up whenever they’re parked, providing more freedom than ever before.

 - Level 1 (120volt): Regular outlet, also known as “trickle charge”, best used when parked overnight or long-term;

-- Level 2 (240volt): Typical for short- to medium-term parking, e.g. while shopping or at work; and
+- Level 2 (240volt): Typical for at home, at work, or short- to medium-term parking, e.g. while shopping; and

 - DC Fast Charging: Best for longer trips, allowing travel between cities.